home-assistant/home-assistant.io/source/_integrations/carson.markdown

 Once you have enabled the Carson integration, you can start using the lock platform.
 You will see all the doors available to you.
 Doors can be opened (both via service `lock.open` and `lock.unlock`).
 Note, that Carson does **not** support the `lock.lock` service, since doors "auto-lock" after a short amount of time.

-Please see the [lock integration](/integrations/lock) for more information about using camera-related services.
+Please see the [lock integration](/integrations/lock) for more information about using lock-related services.